 It is very sad that the feeling among most non-African- Americans is that Martin Luther King day is not “our” holiday.
 It is “their” holiday.
 People don’t actually come out and say this in public, but they do come very close to saying it.
 Commuters are annoyed that the trains run on a “modified holiday schedule”.
 This means that there are fewer trains and it takes longer to get to work.
 When the conductors explain this, I have often heard commuters say, “God Damn, that’s annoying .
 It’s not like it’s a real holiday.”

 Even the schools are segregated on Martin Luther King Day.
-For example, in New Jersey, the public schools in the predominantly African-American towns are closed, while those in the other towns are not.
+For example, in some states public schools in the predominantly African-American towns are closed, while those in many other towns are not.
 In the schools that remain open, African-American parents keep their kids home on Martin Luther King day, while all the other kids go in.

 Americans of all races handle the divide on this day in the worst possible way.
 We ignore it.
 Politicians hold events and and press conferences on Martin Luther King day and pretend it is a day being celebrated by all.

 Let’s face it.
 Differences and issues exist.
 Problems need to be solved and taboo subjects need to be discussed.
 How can Americans of all races really celebrate the memory of Dr. Martin Luther King Jr. if we don’t engage in meaningful discussion?

 Lets talk with each other.
 Not To each other, or At each other, but With each other.
 There is a lot of work to be done and it will never be accomplished if we ignore the issues.
 Then maybe some day we will be able to truly celebrate Martin Luther King Day together.